 TIM WOODFINE - ACTIVE MEMBER

-Tim is a founding board member of the U.S. Sahara Conservation Fund.
-Director of Conservation at Marwell Wildlife in the UK, he oversees a range of international programs with a particular focus on Africa, including the Sahara.
-His office is responsible for the International Studbook for the scimitar-horned oryx and has long been involved in efforts to reintroduce this species to its former range, particularly in Tunisia and supporting the efforts in Chad.
-Tim has a PhD in Biodiversity Management, is Visiting Professor of Wildlife Conservation at the University of Southampton and a member of the International Union for Conservation of Nature's (IUCN) Species Survival Commission, and Commission on Education and Communication
+Tim is a founding board member of Sahara Conservation, with over 25 years of experience leading conservation programmes in the region and other parts of the world.
+This includes long-term involvement in the reintroduction of scimitar-horned oryx and addax, aridland ecosystem restoration, protected area management and capacity building.
+Tim has a PhD in Biodiversity Management, is a visiting academic at the University of Southampton (UK) and a member of the International Union for Conservation of Nature's (IUCN) Species Survival Commission, and Commission on Education and Communication.

 FRANCOIS LAMARQUE - ACTIVE MEMBER

-François has served has been part of SCF's Board of Directors since 2017.
+François has served has been part of Sahara Conservation's Board of Directors since 2017.
 He holds a PhD from the Veterinary School of Maisons-Alfort and has extensive experience both in Africa, where he taught, and in France, where he advised, directed, and managed numerous biodiversity monitoring and nature protection initiatives with prestigious national institutions.
 He is currently in charge of international and European conventions and programs - wildlife at the French Ministry of Ecological and Solidarity Transition.